mitselek/ikea-skadis-meets-2020/models/2020-accessories/corner-brackets/README.md

 4. Type of load (shear vs. tension)

 For critical applications where safety is a concern, appropriate testing should be performed before deployment.

+## Additional Information

+For more information about other SKÅDIS and/or 2020 accessories, see the main [repository documentation](https://github.com/michelek/ikea-skadis-adapters).